Med School Application Timeline 2025-26

 The next step in the med school application timeline is getting ready for interviews.
 After submitting secondary applications, you’ll begin receiving invitations to schedule interviews.
 The first available date options could be at the end of August, but they’ll most likely occur in September.
 Up until your initial interview, you should be preparing answers to typical questions and conducting mock interviews with a friend or family member.
 The more you practice, the easier each one will be.

-Following each interview, make sure you’re sending thank you messages to your interviewers.
-It demonstrates just an extra bit of care and effort to admissions.
+Following each interview, make sure you send thank you messages to your interviewers.
+This demonstrates an extra bit of care and effort.
 For schools that haven’t extended an interview invitation yet, you can send letters of interest to communicate any major updates that have occurred since submitting your secondary application.
 But only send a letter if the school accepts them and the contents are appropriate.
-Similarly, you can send a letter of intent to your top choice school if you’ve been placed on the waitlist (and it’s accepted/appropriate).
+Similarly, you can send a letter of intent to your top choice school if you’ve been placed on the waitlist.

 All the while, you may still be filling out secondary applications for schools that have later deadlines or are slow to send out invitations.
-Keep up the progress!
+Keep up the good work!

-Although application deadlines have passed, medical school interviews could still be in full swing, depending on when you initially submitted your applications.
-Continue prepping for these as you did in the beginning of autumn.
+Although application deadlines have passed, depending on when you initially submitted your applications, medical school interviews could still be going on.
+Continue prepping for these like you did in the beginning of autumn.
 For any acceptances you’ve received, make sure to review admission and financial aid offers carefully – negotiate scholarships, grants, or loans if needed.
 Lastly, you can send out a letter of intent to your top school if you are waitlisted.

 Med School Application Timeline (Continued)